|Nutrition Facts (per serving)|

 A traditional Bread sauce is one of the oldest British sauces and dates back to medieval times.
 For a recipe to have survived so long is nothing short of a miracle but what is it that makes this such a British institution.

 The sauce was once only one of a whole repertoire of British bread-based dishes, dishes designed to use up the staple of the kitchen, bread.
-Explore most European cuisines and you will find similar their inventive for a stale loaf (Panzanella is a great example).
+Explore most European cuisines and you will find similar their inventive for a stale loaf (panzanella is a great example).

 Bread was (and still is) an excellent way to thicken a sauce or soup, and if you have ever dropped a piece of bread into the soup and watched it turn to mush, you will understand the thinking on this.

 However, the sauce does not need to be kept merely for one day of the year.
-Try it with all poultry throughout the year and watch with delight at the discovery of the nutmeggy and clove scented sauce with your Sunday roast.
+Try it with all poultry throughout the year and watch with delight at the discovery of the nutmeggy and clove-scented sauce with your Sunday roast.
 It really does work, which no doubt is why it has survived for centuries.

-- 1 bay leaf
+1 bay leaf

-- Place the semi-skimmed milk, double cream onion, and bay leaf into a large saucepan.
+Place the semi-skimmed milk, double cream onion, and bay leaf into a large saucepan.

-Turn the heat off and leave the pan and cream to stand for about 10 mins to cool and for the flavours to gently infuse.
+Turn the heat off and leave the pan and cream to stand for about 10 minutes to cool and for the flavors to gently infuse.

-- Remove the onion from the pan and keep to one side, read below why you would want to keep the onion.
+Remove the onion from the pan and keep to one side (read below why you would want to keep the onion.)

-- Add the bread crumbs, to the pan, stir with a wooden spoon until the mixture thickens and becomes smoother (you do not want the sauce to be completely smooth, it should still have the texture of the bread.
+Add the breadcrumbs, to the pan, stir with a wooden spoon until the mixture thickens and becomes smoother (you do not want the sauce to be completely smooth, it should still have the texture of the bread.)

-- Add the butter to the pan and stir, season with salt and black pepper to taste and serve.
-If not using straightaway, then cover the sauce with clingfilm (plastic wrap) until required or leave to one side to cool, then freeze.
+Add the butter to the pan and stir, season with salt and black pepper to taste and serve.
+If not using straight away, then cover the sauce with clingfilm (plastic wrap) until required or leave to one side to cool, then freeze.

-Using the Onion from the Bread Sauce
+Using the Onion From the Bread Sauce

 The onion is too delicious to discard.
 Always remove the cloves before proceeding.